zer0cache/matic-docs/docs/develop/ethereum-matic/pos/deposit-withdraw-event-pos.md

 ## Deposit Events

 When a user deposits a token from Ethereum to Polygon, the [State Sync Mechanism](https://docs.matic.network/docs/contribute/state-sync/state-sync/#:~:text=State%20Sync%20is%20the%20native,logic%20sits%20inside%20onStateReceive%20function.) is triggered.
 If you didn't click on that link, the state sync mechanism is simply the native mechanism that reads Ethereum data from Polygon EVM chain and establishes a balance between the two chains.
 Over a process that lasts for 5-7 minutes, the mechanism mints the equivalent value of the Ethereum tokens deposits on the Polygon chain for the user.
-As this take a small amount of time, it is sometimes good UX to listen to the event stream and track it to see when it starts and ends.
+As this takes a small amount of time, it is sometimes good UX to listen to the event stream and track it to see when it starts and ends.

 ## Realtime deposit event tracking using a web socket connection